Algorithm & Rankings

 How do I submit and certify my Rank Order List?

-- Add a track to your Rank Order List
+- Add a program to your Rank Order List

-- Delete a track from your Rank Order List
+- Delete a program from your Rank Order List

-- Reorder a track on your Rank Order List
+- Reorder a program on your Rank Order List

 - Certify your Rank Order List